 Adding courses after the add deadline:

 Adding a class after the add deadline requires the consent of the instructor and academic unit head of the course.
 If consent is granted, the department will enter an override into the student system.
-Classes may be added with this consent through the last day to add a class with permission deadline (see the Class Enrollment Information for each semester).
+Classes may be added with this consent through the last day to add a class with permission deadline (see the Registrar's Dates and Deadlines for each semester).

 In addition to the above permission, overrides are required to add classes that are full or to allow enrollment into a course for which a requisite has not been met.
 Please see Permission to Enroll (Override) and Prerequisite and Eligibility Requirements under the Important Enrollment Terms and Policies section.